-There are lots of farms in the Kula area of Maui, it is a fantastic area to explore.
-I was particularly interested in visiting the lavender farm after spending time with Lani on the Big Island.
-She began her foray into agritourism by transforming the Ali’i Kula Lavendar Farm into what it is today, a destination to visit in Maui.
+One of the most unique experiences I’ve had in Maui was visiting Ali’i Kula Lavender Farm.
+I’d never been to a lavender field or farm in my life, being a Francophile, I thought they only existed n the South of France.
+I was particularly interested in visiting the lavender fields after spending time with Lani on the Big Island.
+She began her foray into agritourism by transforming the Ali’i Kula Lavender Farm into what it is today, a destination to visit in Maui.
+There are lots of farms in the Kula area of Maui, it is a fantastic area to explore, this farm is quite special.

 When florist Ali’i Chang decided to retire he bought the property that the farm is currently on today with the thought he would have a nice quiet retirement.
 At his retirement party, a friend brought him a lavender plant as a house-warming gift.
 Not knowing what else to do with it, he planted it.
 The plant thrived and Ali’i decided to grow more.
 A few years in, Lani came to visit him and the two of them collaborated to build the thriving business that exists today.
 Ali’i passed away in 2011 and his son has been carrying on running the farm.

 Belly satisfied and warmed up inside, I took a tour of the property with one of the gardeners, Dustin.
 He showed us the different varietals of lavender along with the many, many, many other types of plants that were planted by Ali’i Chang and his teams.
-There are 5 full time gardeners who pick a dozen bouquets of lavender every day.
+There are full-time gardeners who pick a dozen bouquets of lavender every day.
 Some of the harvest goes to flower bouquets and the rest goes into lavender based products that are sold in the boutique and around the world.

 Dustin picked various varieties for us to feel and smell.
 Four of them ended up as a mini-bouquet hanging on the edge of my ONA Bag.
 I brought them back to my hotel room to enjoy the rest of my stay.